dagster-io/dagster/docs/docs-beta/docs/guides/etl/transform-dbt.md

 You also used `dbt_project.prepare_if_dev()` to compile the dbt project to ensure Dagster has what it needs to build the asset graph.

 ## Adding upstream dependencies
+Oftentimes, you'll want Dagster to generate data that will be used by downstream dbt models.
+Next, you'll add an upstream asset to `definitions.py` that your dbt project will use as a source:
 Oftentimes, we want Dagster to generate data that will be used by downstream dbt models.
 Let's add an upstream asset to our `definitions.py` that our dbt project will use as a source:

 <CodeExample filePath="guides/etl/transform-dbt/dbt_definitions_with_upstream.py" language="python" title="Adding an upstream asset to definitions.py" />